 Category Archives: decorations and costumes

-Rolling annually past the Creole Tomato Fest, the World Naked Bike Ride is one of our city’s simplest parades.
-People roll past in various and creative stages of dress and undress.
-Calling attention to bike safety, this year’s parade had an added reaction to recent targeting of cyclists in various assaults.
-The themes of naturalness, respect for the Earth and pride in owning your shape and size run deep but at the end of the day, it’s just a lot of fun to watch decorated naked people bike past.
-Enjoy the photos and don’t forget to check out posts on the Tomato Fest and the Gay Pride Parade.
-Continue reading
+The World Naked Bike Ride rolls annually past the Creole Tomato Fest.
+Easily one of our city’s simplest parades, people roll past in various and creative stages of dress and undress.
+Meant to call attention to bike safety the themes of naturalness, respect for the Earth and pride in owning your shape and size run deep.
+Though the issues may be serious, the parade is fun and sometimes silly with decorated naked people wearing big smiles.
+Burlesque Queen, Trixie Minx led the festivities.
+Enjoy the photos Continue reading